IggyNP/IggyNP/README.md

 ### About me

 - 💻 I'm a junior Frontend Developer with a passion for creating beautiful and responsive web applications.
-I have experience in HTML, CSS, JavaScript, React, and other frontend frameworks.
+I'm most experienced in HTML, CSS, JavaScript, React, and Next.js.
 - 🔍 I'm currently seeking new job opportunities to further improve my skills and grow as a developer.
-- 🌱 Learning Next.js.

 ### Languages and Tools
 <div align="center">